🇮🇪

 Dairy Culture

 Ireland is one of Europe's largest dairy exporters and that culture runs through traditional kitchen practice.
 Butter is added to mashed potato, steamed vegetables, and pasta and spread on bread without asking.
 Cream appears in soups, sauces, and desserts by default.
-Specify every exclusion individually — "no dairy" does not reliably communicate the full picture in a traditional Irish kitchen; name each item: no butter, no cream, no milk.
+Buttermilk is a core ingredient in soda bread and brown bread.
+"No dairy" does not reliably land in a traditional Irish kitchen.
+Name each form: no butter, no cream, no milk, no buttermilk.

 Accommodation

 The traditional full Irish breakfast includes white pudding, black pudding, sausages, rashers, eggs, and buttered soda bread.
-Some B&B hosts will prepare plant-based alternatives if contacted in advance; others have genuinely limited flexibility.
-Message the host before your stay — not on arrival — and ask specifically what vegan options are available.
-Self-catering accommodation sidesteps this entirely.
+Some B and B hosts will prepare plant-based alternatives if contacted in advance.
+Others have limited flexibility.
+Message the host before your stay, not on arrival, and ask specifically what vegan options are available for the cooked breakfast.
+Self-catering accommodation sidesteps this challenge entirely.

 🐟